Sahan19981004/Sahan19981004/README.md

 - 👋 Hi, I’m Sahan.
 - 🔭 I’m currently 4th year undergraduate at Uva Wellassa University.
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT field
 - 🌏 I'm living now in Colombo, Sri Lanka.
 - 🤝 I’m available for freelancing.
 - 📫 How to reach me sahan6444@gmail.com